 Animal Fat Waste

-Biodiesel reduces carbon dioxide emissions by over to 80% compared to petroleum diesel
+Biodiesel reduces carbon dioxide emissions to near-zero levels due to the biogenic lifecycle

-Biodiesel reduces particulate matter by up to 40% compared to petroleum diesel
+Biodiesel reduces particulate matter on average 50% when compared to petroleum diesel

 Nitrogen Oxide (NOx)

 Biodiesel is NOx neutral and in certain applications can reduce NOx by up to 10% compared to petroleum diesel